csXImage Version 3.3 - Online Manual

 If the URL requires authentication a user name and password can be sent with the request by setting the properties URLUserName and URLPassword otherwise a dialogue will pop-up for the user to enter the user name and password.

-When reading more than one image from a multi-page TIFF file, the LoadFromURL command will transfer the whole file each time a single image is read, which can be very time consuming.
+When reading more than one image from a multi-page TIFF or PDF file, the LoadFromURL command will transfer the whole file each time a single image is read, which can be very time consuming.
 For this situation, the CopyBinaryFromURL command should be used instead.
+For PDF files the OpenPDFFromURL function is also an efficient option.

 URLUserName As String - The user name to be sent with a LoadFromURL or PostImage command if the server requires authentication.